onebeyond/rascal/README.md

   }
 }
 ```
+The default connection strategy is `random`, but if you prefer an active/passive configuration you should use `fixed`.

 #### Management connection configuration
 **Please note: this functionality is mainly useful in test environments, since it does not create users or grant them permissions to vhosts**